T-5

 Usually a locking system attached to the steering column had to be installed.
 Evidence

-for this special dealer installed device had been found on some 66 and 67 T5s so far.
+for this special dealer installed device had been found on some 1966 and 67 T5s so far.
 Also

 for the turn lamps had to be altered, because the parking lamp function was not accepted

-red one for U.S. For the necessary emergency flasher set up, different solutions have been found.
+to be separated from the braking light and fused separatedly as well.
+For the necessary emergency flasher set up, different solutions have been found.
 While

 some early T5s received a complete new flasher set-up with a special add-on package

 (typically from BOSCH).
-Later T 5s used the factory installed steering column switch,
+Later T-5s used the factory installed steering column switch,

 however sometimes different red control lenses at the dash cluster had to be retrofitted,